-The Company qualifies to be taxed as a REIT under the Internal Revenue Code of 1986, as anended (the "Code"), for U.S. federal income tax purposes.
+The Company qualifies to be taxed as a REIT under the Internal Revenue Code of 1986, as amended (the "Code"), for U.S. federal income tax purposes.
 The Company generally will not be subject to federal corporate income tax to the extent it distributes 100% of its taxable income to its stockholders.
 REITs are subject to a number of other organization and operational requirements.
 Even if the Company qualifies for taxation as a REIT, it may be subject to certain state and local taxes on its income and property, and federal income and excise taxes on its undistributed income.

 The Company leases its hotel investments to wholly-owned taxable REIT subsidiaries ("TRSs").
 The TRSs are subject to taxation at the federal, state and local levels, as applicable.
 Revenues related to the hotels' operations such as room revenue, food and beverage revenue and other revenue are recorded in the TRS along any with corresponding expenses.
 The Company accounts for applicable income taxes by utilizing the asset and liability method.
-As such, the Company records deferred taxassets and liabilities for the future tax consequences resulting from the difference between the carrying value of existing assets and liabilities and their respective tax basis.
-A valuation allowance for deferred taxasset is provided if the Company believes all or some portion of the deferred tax asset may not be realized.
-During the years ended December 31, 2020, 2019, and 2018 the Company recorded a net tax benefit of \$2.5 million, respectively, while of methors of the correspond's Consolidated Statements of Operations.
-The deferred tax asset is provided if the Company's Consolidated Statements of 0.9 million and \$1.5 million, respectively, due to its hotel investments within Other Assets on the Company's Consolidated Balance Sheets.
+As such, the Company records deferred tax assets and liabilities for the future tax consequences resulting from the difference between the carrying value of existing assets and liabilities and their respective tax basis.
+A valuation allowance for deferred tax assets is provided if the Company believes all or some portion of the deferred tax asset may not be realized.
+During the years ended December 31, 2020, 2019, and 2018 the Company recorded a net tax benefit of \$2.5 million, \$0.9 million and \$0.6 million, respectively, within Other Income on the Company's Consolidated Statements of Operations.
+The deferred benefit for the years ended December 31, 2020, 2019, and 2018 is \$5.8 million, \$3.1 million and \$1.5 million, respectively.
+The current expense for the years ended December 31, 2020, 2019, and 2018 is \$3.3 million, \$2.2 million, and \$0.9 million, respectively.
+As of December 31, 2020, 2019, and 2018, the Company recorded a deferred tax asset of \$10.7 million, \$4.9 million, and \$1.8 million, respectively, due to its hotel investments within Other Assets on the Company's Consolidated Balance Sheets.